Showroom Hours: 9:00AM - 8:00PM

 The concept of horsepower stretches back to the 18th century.
 Horsepower as a measurement came about as a way to display the capabilities of newly created steam engines compared to the era's main engine: the horse.
 At its simplest, horsepower is a way to measure how quickly mechanical work is performed.

-Looking deeper, the measurement referenced one horse moving a 550-pound weight one foot high in one second; that's one horsepower by the books.
+Let's go deeper – the measurement referenced one horse lifting a 550-pound weight one foot into the air in one second (via a pulley system) – that's one horsepower by the books.
 Of course, horses vary in strength, and certain horses can even produce a few horsepower.
 However, this standard set the pace, and we still use it today.

 Now that we know what horsepower is, what does it do?

 An engine needs to move your car's weight over sustained periods, so when you hear of horsepower, think of it as your engine's ability to move that weight continuously.
-Keep in mind that aerodynamic drag adds to that weight, making your engine need to work harder at higher speeds; horsepower in a car must be optimized to overcome this increased force.
+Keep in mind that aerodynamic drag adds to that weight, meaning your engine needs to work harder at higher speeds – horsepower in a car must be optimized to overcome this increased force.

 How Much Horsepower Do You Need?